 NOTE—A CF-End frame transmitted by an AP a SIFS duration after receiving a CF-End frame is considered a control response frame.

-(#16723)
+An SCP STA that transmits a Control frame that is an SCP PPDU shall follow additional rules for seting the TXVECTOR parameters FORMAT, NON_HT_MODULATION, CH_BANDWIDTH and ACTIVE_SUBCHANNELS as described in 10.65a (Subchannel Punctured operation). (#16723)

 TGax editor: insert the header and editing instruction and text modifications as shown: